 So that was fun.
 Adding sphere surface coordinates to texture space converter.
-Used this “trivial” technique UV mapping.
+Used this “trivial” technique

 Apart from that, I moved the code around and cleaned it slightly. that resulted in few additional frames per second.
 Each Sphere is semi-transparent with the same texture.